Herbert Jones NBA Preview vs. the Jazz

 Herbert Jones Insights vs. the Jazz

-- Jones is responsible for attempting 6.8% of his team's field goal attempts this season with 7.4 per game.
+- Jones has taken 7.6 shots per game this season and made 3.9 per game, which account for 7.1% and 7.7%, respectively, of his team's total.

-- He's made 1.2 threes per game, or 8.3% of his team's makes from beyond the arc this season.
+- He's attempted 3.3 threes per game, or 8.6% of his team's shots from beyond the arc this season.

-- Jones' opponents, the Jazz, have a neutral offensive tempo, averaging 103.8 possessions per game, while his Pelicans average 102.7 per game, sixth-highest among NBA teams.
+- The Pelicans average the seventh-most possessions per game with 102.6.
+His opponents, the Jazz, have a middling offensive tempo, ranking 16th with 103.8 possessions per contest.

-- The Jazz are the fourth-ranked team in the league, conceding 41.5 rebounds per game.
+- Allowing 41.5 rebounds per contest, the Jazz are the fourth-ranked team in the league.

-- Conceding 28.1 assists per game, the Jazz are the 27th-ranked squad in the league.
+- In terms of assists, the Jazz have given up 28.3 per contest, 27th in the league.

-- In terms of 3-pointers, the Jazz are 25th in the league, conceding 14 makes per game.
+- In terms of 3-pointers, the Jazz have allowed 13.8 makes per game, 25th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!